fromheten/rad/README.md

 At this stage, the program can only edit one buffer (an atom saved at `rad.buffer/current-buffer`).
 You can insert characters, make newlines (with Enter) and delete characters with backspace.

 The next step is to implement the package system, which have the same features, but be radically simpler (and leaning closer to immutability) than Emacs modes, Atom packages, Vim scripts & Eclipse plugins.
 More on this in the next release :).

+## Packages

+Rad has a minimal core to bootstrap itself, and and a simple & safe package loading system.
+All other functionality is implemented in packages.

+By default, rad loads all packages in `~/.rad/packages/`.
+Later I will make a package-management package.

+For more information on how packages work, please read [Packages.md](Packages.md).

 ## Why?